anachronauts/jeff65/doc/gold.rst

 Causes at most one of the blocks provided to execute.
 Expressions are tested in order, and the first expression to evaluate to ``true`` causes the corresponding block to be executed.
-If none of the expressions evalute to ``true``, the block after the ``else`` is executed, if present.
-Once an expression which evaluates to ``true`` is executed, the rest of the expressions will be skipped.
+If none of the expressions evalute to ``true``, the block beginning with ``else`` is executed, if present.
+Once an expression which evaluates to ``true`` is executed, the rest of the expressions will not be evaluated.

 Each branch introduces a new scope.